Subcontracting Invoicing in France 2026: VAT Reverse Charge in Construction, Mandatory Mentions and the 1975 Subcontracting Act

 | Umbrella employment (portage salarial) | Umbrella company → contractor | Standard VAT (HR service) | No |

-A joint venture partner bears joint liability to the client: each member invoices the project owner directly.
-There is no economic subordination relationship and the 1975 Act does not apply.
+A joint venture partner (co-traitant) bears joint liability to the client: each member of the consortium invoices the project owner directly, often pro rata to its contribution.
+There is no economic subordination relationship between the partners and the 1975 Act does not apply.
+VAT is invoiced normally by each partner on its own share of the contract.

-Umbrella employment creates no subcontracting relationship.
-The construction VAT reverse charge does not apply in this structure.
+Umbrella employment (portage salarial) creates no subcontracting relationship.
+The consultant remains an employee of the umbrella company, which invoices the client.
+The construction VAT reverse charge does not apply in this structure, and the 1975 Act is irrelevant since there is no contractor-to-subcontractor chain.

 4. VAT Reverse Charge in Construction (CGI art.
 283 nonies): Precise Scope#

 The reverse charge applies to construction, repair, cleaning, maintenance, transformation and demolition works performed between taxable persons in the building and civil engineering sector.
-NAF codes 41, 42 and 43 are the primary scope.
+NAF codes 41 (building construction), 42 (civil engineering) and 43 (specialised construction works) are the primary scope.
+The mechanism covers structural work, electrical installations, plumbing, roofing, insulation, glazing, painting, plastering, flooring and the demolition of buildings.

 VAT Reverse Charge — Included and Excluded Cases 2026#